-Some time ago I watched part of a documentary of sorts on golf-great Arnold Palmer.
+In one of the hotels I was in during the last two weeks I watched part of a documentary of sorts on golf-great Arnie Palmer.

 Part of the program was an interview with his wife of over 35 years.
 She described their early years together, as he pursued his career in golf and they traveled and moved a great deal.

 What I found interesting was how this nearly 60 year old woman, who in spite of apparently a good relationship she and Palmer have, found it necessary to nearly apologize for her willingness to follow her husband's lead and build her life around his.